 ABSTRACT

 Rice is one of the principal staple foods contributing significantly to global food security.
-Hybrid rice technology offers higher yields than inbred varieties of similar duration.
+Hybrid rice technology offers higher yields than inbred varieties..
 In Karnataka, KMR-3 and MSN-36 are widely used as stable fertility restorers in hybrid rice production.
 Hybrids from these restorers show varying blast susceptibility due to the susceptibility of these restorers.
 Tetep is well known for its broad-spectrum resistance to diverse blast pathogen races prevalent in India.
 This study aims to evaluate the blast resistance of KMR-3, MSN-36, and Tetep through phenotyping and SSR marker analysis to identify resistance genes present in Tetep but absent in the restorers, which can be introgressed into KMR-3 and MSN-36 through marker-assisted backcross breeding.
 Phenotypic screening for blast disease revealed MSN-36 as highly susceptible, KMR-3 as moderately susceptible and Tetep as moderately resistance.
 The genotypes KMR-3, MSN-36, and Tetep were genotyped for major blast resistance genes using nine previously reported SSR markers linked to resistance loci to know the different resistance blast genes present and to decide which genes to be transferred to KMR-3 and MSN-36 from Tetep to make them resistance to blast disease.
 Genotyping with nine SSR markers linked to major blast resistance genes (Pi1, Pi54, Pi2, Pi9, Pi-km, Pi-tp(t), Pi-7(t), Pi40, and Pita/Pita2) showed that Pi1 and Pi9 were absent in all genotypes.
 Pi54 was detected only in Tetep; Pi2, Pi-7(t), and Pi40 were present in all; Pi-km was unique to KMR-3; and Pi-tp(t) and Pita/Pita2 were present in KMR-3 and Tetep but absent in MSN-36.
 Thus, Pi54, Pi-tp(t), and Pita/Pita2 from Tetep can be introgressed into MSN-36, while only Pi54 needs to be transferred into KMR-3 to enhance blast resistance through marker-assisted backcross breeding.

 Keywords: Phenotyping, Uniform blast nursery, Genotyping, SSR marker